What is RYLAZE?

 Understand how a different asparaginase treatment helps the body continue fighting acute lymphoblastic leukemia (ALL) and lymphoblastic lymphoma (LBL).

-RYLAZE is approved as part of a chemotherapy regimen for acute lymphoblastic leukemia (ALL) and lymphoblastic lymphoma (LBL) patients 1 month or older after an allergic reaction to E. coli asparaginase.
+RYLAZE is approved as part of a chemotherapy regimen for acute lymphoblastic leukemia (ALL) and lymphoblastic lymphoma (LBL) in patients 1 month or older after an allergic reaction to E. coli asparaginase.

 RYLAZE is an Erwinia-derived asparaginase therapy that helps patients with ALL and LBL continue on therapy after an allergic reaction to E. coli-derived asparaginase.